Hello Bachata Fest Jack and Jill Competition

 c.
 Bibs cannot be placed on the front or side of the body.

 d.
-Bib numbers are used for the novice and intermediate divisions.
+Bib numbers are used for the open level, novice, and intermediate divisions.

 a.
 Prizes will be awarded to the top performers in each category.
 Prizes may include medals, festival passes, and cash.
 Festival passes are non-transferable.